maxmind/minfraud-api-java/index.md

 MaxMind encourages the use of this API, as data received through this channel is continually used to improve the accuracy of our fraud detection algorithms.

 To use the Report Transactions API, create a new `TransactionReport` object.
-An IP address and a valid tag are required arguments.
+A valid tag at least one of the following are required arguments: IP address, MaxMind ID, minFraud ID, or transaction ID.
 Additional parameters may also be set, as documented below.

 If the report is successful, nothing is returned.
 If the report fails, an exception with be thrown.